 "May God forgive her for what she did to me," he said, adding that he wishes God's blessings on the woman as well as himself.

 A GoFundMe page, with a goal of $15,000, was created July 6 to help pay for Rodriguez's medical treatment.
-As of Thursday morning, more than $300,000 had been raised.
+As of Wednesday afternoon, more than $284,000 had been raised.

 Rodriguez, who is a legal resident of the United States, travels back and forth between Mexico and the U.S. He was visiting family members in Willowbrook when the attack occurred.